-I Painted the frame in a lovely Antique White, then glazed with a mix of Glaze and Coffee Bean Craft Paint.
+I Painted the frame in a lovely Antique White, then glazed it with a mix of Glaze and Coffee Bean Craft Paint.
 The Upholstery got a makeover with Paint!
-Yes, you can spray paint Leather, just go really, really slowly.
+Yes, you can spray paint Leather; just go slowly.
 As in, ONE LIGHT COAT at a time, and build up to about 20 coats.
 Wipe off the remaining paint that has not been absorbed, and voila, you have a fantastic new chair, no chips, no runs, it is Silver for good now.
 Don’t you love it?

 This is my sad chair in the before state: